 Parliamentary Oversight of the Operations of Australia’s Intelligence Services

 There are 10 agencies and 7000 people working in our intelligence services.
 A multitude of security laws have passed over the last decade allowing government agencies to exercise significant powers over Australian citizens, often in secret.
 Whilst our intelligence services do critically important work, they are not subject to enough Parliamentary oversight.
 This needs to change.
-Rex has introduced legislation to provide for full Parliamentary oversight over intelligence operations.
-The Coalition and Labor have refused to support this reform, but Rex is determined to keep pressing for change.
+I have introduced legislation to provide for full Parliamentary oversight over intelligence operations.
+The Coalition and Labor have refused to support this reform, but I am determined to keep pressing for change.

 What can we do?

 - Establish a properly resourced Federal Independent Commissioner Against Corruption (ICAC)